andrewwade/cpool/README.md

 ```

 ### Byte Pool
-Used to manage variable sized blocks of memory.
+Used to manage fixed size blocks of memory.
 Has same limitations
 as malloc except the memory is reserved ahead of time so fragmentation
 is better controlled.
+Size and ownership of every byte block is
+preserved in an inline memory header which adds memory overhead.

 Initializing a Memory Byte Pool:
 ```c